ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

 }
 ```

-2. **Aggregate Data Retrieval**: Another common method is to create methods that gather multiple pieces of data from a contract's state in one call.
+2. **Aggregate data retrieval**: Another common method is to create methods that gather multiple pieces of data from a contract's state in one call.
 This is useful when specific data points are often used together.
 You can see this approach frequently in [Jetton](#jettons) and [NFT](#nfts) contracts.

 Example: